Tharoosha98/Tharoosha98/README.md

 - 👋 Hi, I’m @Tharoosha98
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading and solving problems.
 - 🌱 I’m currently learning BIT (External) in UCSC
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me silvatharoosha@gmail.com